citp/privacy-policy-historical/c/co/com/commdiginews.com.md

-> *The following text is extracted and transformed from the commdiginews.com privacy policy that was archived on 2014-03-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140316001014id_/http%3A//www.commdiginews.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the commdiginews.com privacy policy that was archived on 2014-10-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141023232643id_/http%3A//www.commdiginews.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Communities Digital News - New
+# Privacy Policy | Communities Digital News

 Communities Digital News is a Maryland, LLC that is contributor owned.
 It’s primary purpose is to create content covering Politics, Global Affairs, Sports, Travel, Family, Health, Science, Business and current news.